rrrene/credo/README.md

     $ mix credo lib/my_app/server.ex:10:24          # show explanation for the issue
     $ mix credo explain lib/my_app/server.ex:10:24  # same thing

+There are no additional options.

+### categories

+`categories` shows you all issue categories and explains their semantics.

-There are not additional options.
+There are no additional options.